ianquill/odin-calculator/README.md

 # BUGS

+    - division with long decimal remainders is giving e-answers, round properly

     - overflow with decimals has some edge cases
         - lesson learnt: when you find this write down exactly how to replicate it, not sure if I fixed it or not